This document explains the

 NDK's top-level directory.

-By default, the NDK build system generates machine code for the
+By default, the NDK build system generates machine code for all non-deprecated ABIs.
+You can use

-APP_ABI to select a different ABI.
+APP_ABI setting to generate machine code for specific ABIs.
 Table 1 shows the

 |Hardware FPU instructions on ARMv7 based devices||